 When you have a child that displays unusual or often-repeated body movements, you have a thousand questions.
 What’s going on?
 What can be done?
 When will it go away?
 Is it affecting other parts of my child’s life?
 What does the future hold?

-The trauma of movement disorders can leave your child (and you) feeling lost and alone.
+The trauma of pediatric movement disorders can leave your child (and you) feeling lost and alone.
 You want the very best possible care for your child, delivered by providers who take a genuine interest.
 At Children’s Wisconsin, we understand your concerns.

-Our physicians are highly motivated and knowledgeable in diagnosing and treating unusual movements and movement patterns in children and teens, from common tics and Tourette syndrome to more complex disorders.
+Our physicians are highly motivated and knowledgeable in diagnosing and treating unusual movements and movement patterns in children and teens, from common tics and Tourette syndrome to more complex movement disorders.